hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

 ## 6. Simplifying the Command (Optional)

 To make running the deployment even easier, you can create a shell alias.
-This allows you to type a short command like `local_deploy` instead of `sudo local_deploy.sh`.

 ### Create a Bash Alias